Why do business start-ups need insurance?

 - You are in a contract dispute with a client or supplier

 Most start-ups need some electronics to help them set up.
-Electronic business equipment insurance covers the cost of replacing or repairing business equipment, such as computers, cameras, or other tools of your trade.
+Portable electronics insurance covers the cost of replacing or repairing business equipment, such as computers, cameras, or other tools of your trade.
 Whether this equipment is yours or hired, you can insure the cost of repair or replacement should an accident happen.

 Employers’ liability insurance for start-ups